 The cost is $25/person.
 Advance reservations are required and must be received by August 10.

 As additional enticement there will be guided tours of HHS on the 17th from 10:00 a.m. to noon.

 If you who haven’t been inside the high school since construction of the last addition, or maybe even since the first in 1963, you’ll need a guide to figure out where the “old” ‘53 high school was as the interior spaces have changed dramatically.

 Alumni Association Membership

 Anyone who attended HHS, regardless of whether or not they graduated from HHS, is eligible to become a member of the Alumni Association.
 Lifetime dues, which are currently only $10.00, help to offset our relatively small annual operating expenses for such things as the printing and mailing of the annual newsletter and the website.
 Money received from dues is extremely important for the survival of the Association.
 So if you are not a member please consider joining to show your support for the Association.
 If you don’t know whether you’re already a member please contact us and we’ll check our records.
-If you graduated from HHS between 1984 and 2010 you are a member of the Association because all classes during that period, as well as the Class of 2015, paid the dues for the entire class.
+If you graduated from HHS between 1984 and 2010, or in 2015, you are a member of the Association because all classes during those years paid the dues for the entire class.

-The "News" page is always in need of fresh news to keep the website interesting.
+The "News" page is always in need of news to keep the website interesting.
 Our website readers are our "reporters" so please send along your news.
-Or if you'd like to help collect news for the website by serving as "Decade Representative" to act as a collector of alumni news from the decade you attended HHS, please let us know by using the "Contact Us" link at the bottom of this page.
+If you'd like to serve as "Decade Representative" to act as a collector of alumni news from the decade you attended HHS, please let us know by using the "Contact Us" link at the bottom of this page.

 Help Us Locate Missing Alumni